 We use our hands all of the time to get through daily life – which is why having split skin on fingertips can be so painful and difficult!
 Whether you’re typing, using your phone, writing, cooking, playing an instrument, or washing the dishes, we certainly rely on our fingertips to get by.

-In this post, we discuss natural remedies for cracked skin on fingertips around nails so that you can relieve pain, soothe discomfort, and manage symptoms.
+In this post, we discuss natural remedies for cracked skin on fingertips around nails or split skin on thumb so that you can relieve pain, soothe discomfort, and manage symptoms.

 Causes for Skin on Fingers Cracking and Peeling

 First of all, let’s explore some reasons why the skin on your fingers may be cracking or peeling.

 Usually, a skin fissure on finger or split skin on thumb happens when the skin barrier is compromised or you have extremely dry skin This peeling skin on fingers near nails often results from dryness and irritation.
 When the skin doesn’t have enough oil, it loses moisture which causes it to shrink.
 In contrast, when the skin is smooth and hydrated, natural oils prevent the skin from drying out by retaining moisture.